Ali-Parandeh/Udacity_AI_Programming_ND_Exercises/README.md

 - Vectors Lab, Linear Combination Lab, Linear Mapping Lab
 - Implementing Gradient Descent
 - Predicting Student Admissions with Neural Networks
-- Tensors in Pytorch
-- Neural Networks in Pytorch
+- Deep Learning with Pytorch
-- Training Neural Networks
-- Inference and Validation
+  - **Part 1:** Introduction to PyTorch and using tensors
-- Fashion MNist
+  - **Part 2:** Building fully-connected neural networks with PyTorch
+  - **Part 3:** Training a fully-connected network with backpropagation on MNIST (Handwritten Digits)
+  - **Part 4:** Training neural network on Fashion-MNIST
+  - **Part 5:** Using a trained network for making predictions and validating networks
-- Inheritance and Validation
+  - **Part 6:** Daving and loading trained models
-- Loading Image Data
-- Transfer Learning
+  - **Part 7:** Loading image data with torchvision, also data augmentation
+  - **Part 8:** Using transfer learning to train a state-of-the-art image classifier for dogs and cats